brentlintner/linus/TRACKER.md

 *   For very long conversation histories, consider summarizing earlier parts of the conversation.
 *   For very large projects, consider using an external memory mechanism like a vector database (with embeddings generated).
+*   Potentiall start asking for diffs instead of full files, if file-by-file + part-by-part isn't feasible enough)
 *   If you have exceptionally large files, consider breaking them into smaller chunks and providing them to the LLM separately.
 *   You could add more metadata to your JSON directory structure, such as timestamps, types, function/class summaries.
 *   Look into leveraging [explain reasoning](https://cloud.google.com/vertex-ai/generative-ai/docs/learn/prompts/explain-reasoning)